Barry Smith (ontologist): Historical background of work in ontology

+Geospatial ontology

-From around the mid-1990s, Smith's work in ontology has exerted an impact on multiple domains outside philosophy, starting in 1995 in a collaboration with David Mark, one of the founders of geographic information science (GIS).
-In this connection Smith introduced the idea of fiat objects to describe (often rectangular) geospatial entities, such as postal districts and real estate parcels, which are not separated from their surroundings by any physical discontinuity. and also in other fields.
+From the mid-1990s, Smith's work in ontology has exerted an impact on multiple domains outside philosophy, starting in 1995 in a collaboration with David Mark, one of the founders of geographic information science (GIS).
+In this connection Smith introduced the idea of fiat objects to describe (often rectangular) geospatial entities, such as postal districts and real estate parcels, which are not separated from their surroundings by any physical discontinuity.
+This idea has been adopted also in other fields.